mcdafydd/scini-cockpit/README.md

 This project contains the container build files to create a version of OpenROV cockpit suitable to operate the SCINI underwater ROV.

-# Create Container
+# Build Container
-1. Install docker
+* Install docker
-2. docker build -t openrov .
+* docker build -t openrov .

+# Run an Instance of OpenROV
+* docker run -it -p 80:80 -p 1883:1883 -p 3000:3000 -p 8080:8080 -p 8200:8200 -p 8300:8300 -p 9229:9229 openrov ./start-dev.sh <IP_of_forward_Elphel_camera>
+* Access the cockpit via Chrome at http://localhost, or from another system on the same LAN using the host's IP address

+# Issues
+Visit the repository of problematic components mentioned in the Dockerfile to file issues.
+Only file issues with the Dockerfile here.